In the competitive industry of cruise tourism, companies are pushing the limits with what can be built on their ships.

 - Carnival Panorama

 If you've ever been to summer camp or virtually any visitor attraction in a forest, then the chances are you've either tried or have the opportunity to go on a rope course.

 Usually these see guest traversing rope bridges and swings that are suspended in the treetops.
-But Norwegian cruise lines has come up with a different approach, almost giving the guests the opportunity to feel what it was like to be a sailor in previous centuries, that rope courses take people on tours across the top levels of their vessels.
+But Norwegian Cruise Line has come up with a different approach, almost giving the guests the opportunity to feel what it was like to be a sailor in previous centuries, that rope courses take people on tours across the top levels of their vessels.

-They're available on a company's Breakaway class ships, and each one has been designed differently to offer unique experience.
+They're available on a company's Breakaway and Breakaway Plus Class ships, and each one has been designed differently to offer unique experience.

 They incorporate anywhere between 40 and 100 obstacles, which include suspension bridges zip line tracks, even planks that reach eight feet out across the side of the vessel.

 Guests are, of course, strapped into harnesses and must follow a predetermined path of rails at their own pace.

 Guides are located throughout the course to assist anyone who's having difficulties with any section and to ensure everything proceeds as safely as possible.